stanford-cs348k/project/README.md

 * __If your project involved started with an existing piece of code or DNN model, please clearly describe what you started with here, so it's clear what work you actually did in your project. e.g., "We started with this codebase and made these changes..."__

-### Results (as many pages as needed to make the points you want to make)
+### Evaluation and Results (as many pages as needed to make the points you want to make)

 To the staff, this is the most important part of the writeup.
 Begin by providing your own definition of success (this should be in terms of your goals).
 In other words, re-iterate the question you were trying to answer, or the performance boost you were hoping to obtain.
 Then describe what data/experiment needs to be run to provide evidence that the goals were either met or not met.

-[If applicable] Now we want you to describe the relevant parts of your experimental setup.
+Now describe the relevant parts of your experimental setup.
 What were the baseline algorithms?
 What machine was a performance test run on?
 What did you measure?
 What was the dataset used?
 If you have a programming abstraction project, the experimental setup might include a description of the programs you implemented expressed using the API.

 Finally, I want to see the results of an experiment that demonstrate success (or failure) to meet goals.
 Sometimes great projects fail to meet their goals, or falsify a hypothesis, but they still do a great job in the scientific process of verifying this.